lesniak43/ProjektProgramistyczny2015/README.txt

     - run the 'train' executable

 Option 2:
-    - go to the 'img' directory
+    - go to the 'images' directory
     - remove all but one images (leave '1.jpg')
     - go to the 'data' directory
     - edit the 'shapes.txt' file